groonga/groonga/doc/source/install/fedora.rst

   Since Groonga 3.0.2 release, Groonga related RPM pakcages are in the official Fedora yum repository (Fedora 18).
 So you can use them instead of the groonga yum repository now.
-There is some exceptions to use the groonga yum repository because ``groonga-normalizer-mysql`` and mecab dictionaries (mecab-ipadic or mecab-jumandic) are provided by the groonga yum repository.
-But we will also plan to release ``groonga-normalizer-mysql`` in the official Fedora yum repository in the future.
+There is some exceptions to use the groonga yum repository because mecab dictionaries (mecab-ipadic or mecab-jumandic) are provided by the groonga yum repository.

 We distribute both 32-bit and 64-bit packages but we strongly recommend a 64-bit package for server.
 You should use a 32-bit package